 Students and their families should not sign any off campus lease agreements prior to being formally released from the College Residency Agreement.

-College Residency Agreement for students who entered Fall 2015 and after
+College Residency Agreement for students who entered Fall 2015 and 2016

-College Residency Agreement for students who entered prior to Fall 2015
+College Residency Agreement for students who entered Fall 2014

 If residential facilities are full or there are other extenuating circumstances, some students may apply to live in private off-campus housing.
 Students must apply to the Office of Residence Life in order to be considered for off-campus status.
 Preference for off-campus housing is given to senior students and they are released according to established criteria set forth by the Office of Residence Life.
 Students who live off campus must be in good academic and social standing.